salesagility/SuiteCRM/README.md

 ### Support ###

 SuiteCRM is an open source project.
-As such please do not contact us directly via email or phone for SuiteCRM support.
-Instead please use our support forum.
-By using the forum the knowledge is shared with everyone in the community.
-Our developers answer questions on the forum daily but it also gives the other members of the community the opportunity to contribute.
-If you would like customisations to specifically fit your SuiteCRM  needs then please use our contact form.
+If you require help with support then please use our [support forum](https://suitecrm.com/suitecrm/forum/).
+By using the forums the knowledge is shared with everyone in the community.
+Our developer and community team members answer questions on the forum daily but it also gives the other members of the community the opportunity to contribute.
+If you would like customisations to specifically fit your SuiteCRM  needs then please visit the [website](https://suitecrm.com/).

 ### License [![AGPLv3](https://img.shields.io/github/license/suitecrm/suitecrm.svg)](./LICENSE.txt)